bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Monsters.md

 * If they injure causes flesh to rot for additional [Life](../../Combat#Life) damage
 * On taking an injury splash necrotic ooze on a nearby space, if it lands on a [The Hungry](#The%20Hungry) it revives.
 If it hits a living creature they take a severe life injury to the location.

+### Manticore

+Powerful flying creature,

+Poisonous, paralyzing tail, rending claws, Mouth can evoke spell like effects of energy and reality disruption, Exceptionally tough hide (platemail if not more).
+Bit larger than a wagon, and agile.

+Not resistant to Heat and Slashing